 Types of Tacking Stitch

-Here are eight different variations of tacking stitch.
+Here are seven different variations of tacking stitch.

 The tacking stitches are looped loosely to mark different points of a pattern and then snipped to pull apart and mark the second part of the pattern underneath.
 Tailor’s tacking is very useful for marking delicate fabrics that you prefer not to mark with a pin or tailor’s chalk.